-The Theatre Arts – Performance program at George Brown's School of Performing Arts offers you vigorously concentrated, career-oriented training in the fundamental skills, practicalities, traditions and professionalism needed to work as a professional actor in theatre, television and film.
+The Theatre Arts – Performance program at George Brown's School of Media and Performing Arts offers you vigorously concentrated, career-oriented training in the fundamental skills, practicalities, traditions and professionalism needed to work as a professional actor in theatre, television and film.

 The conservatory, hands-on training is an integrated curriculum in which all subjects are related directly to the acting profession.
 Five skill courses form the core of our classical approach to training the actor: voice, speech, movement, music and dance.
 The acting curriculum features improvisation, contact improvisation, storytelling, poetry, text analysis, contemporary and classical scene studies, neutral mask, character mask, clowning, commedia dell’arte, television and film technique, and audition preparation.
 Further classes include: stage combat, dialectology, theatre history, the business of acting, and the Alexander Technique.
 We also enjoy partnerships with Soulpepper Theatre Company and the Tarragon Theatre.